 These consolidated financial statements include the accounts of the Company and its direct wholly-owned subsidiaries.
 Control exists when the Company possesses power over an investee, has exposure to variable returns from the investee and has the ability to use its power over the investee to affect its returns.
 Intercompany balances and transactions, and any unrealized income and expenses arising from intercompany transactions, are eliminated in preparing the consolidated financial statements.

-Name of Subsidiary Country of Incorporation Percentage of Ownership Xochipala Gold, S.A. de C.V. ("Xochipala Gold") Mexico 100% 0973496 B.C.
-Ltd. Canada 100%
+Name of Subsidiary Country of Incorporation Percentage of Ownership Minera Xochipala S.A. de C.V. ("Minera Xochipala") Mexico 100% Xochipala Gold, S.A. de C.V. ("Xochipala Gold") 0973496 B.C.
+Ltd. Mexico Canada 100% 100%